benzhengli/Transform-Based-Representation-Zoo/README.md

 @article{li2026tensor,
-  title   = {Tensor Representations in Light of Transforms: An Overview and Perspectives}, author  = {Li, Ben-Zheng and Wang, Chuan and Zheng, Yu-Bang and Liu, Sheng and Luo, Yisi and Jiang, Tai-Xiang and Zhao, Xi-Le}, journal = {CSIAM Transactions on Applied Mathematics}, volume  = {x}, number  = {x}, pages   = {1--30}, year    = {20xx}, publisher={Global-Science Press}
+  title   = {Tensor Representations in Light of Transforms: An Overview and Perspectives}, author  = {Li, Ben-Zheng and Wang, Chuan and Zheng, Yu-Bang and Liu, Sheng and Luo, Yisi and Jiang, Tai-Xiang and Zhao, Xi-Le}, journal = {Science China Technological Sciences}, year    = {2026}, note    = {Manuscript submitted}
 }
 ```

-## ✨ Abstract
+## Abstract

 Transform-based tensor representations have become a powerful framework for modeling high-dimensional data with intrinsic multi-mode structures.
 Among these, the transform-based tensor singular value decomposition (t-SVD) and its variants have demonstrated remarkable effectiveness in various recovery tasks.
 By incorporating diverse transforms, the t-SVD framework significantly enhances modeling flexibility and representation capability.
 Despite rapid progress over the past decade, a systematic and comprehensive overview of this paradigm, specifically the t-SVD framework and its variants, remains absent.
 To bridge this gap, this article provides a unified and focused review of recent advances.
 We first revisit the fundamental algebraic framework of transform-based t-SVD, highlighting key theoretical milestones such as the best rank-$k$ approximation and exact recovery guarantees for tensor recovery.
-Then, we structure the subsequent review from two fundamental perspectives: transform design and low-rank characterization.
+Then, we structure the subsequent review from two fundamental perspectives: transform design and transformed low-rank characterization.
 Regarding transform design, we cover the progression from traditional linear transforms to nonlinear, group-tube, functional, and spatially irregular ones.
-As for low-rank characterization, we delve into the evolution of representation paradigms, ranging from matrix factorizations to deep tensor representations.
+As for transformed low-rank characterization, we delve into the evolution of representation paradigms, ranging from matrix factorizations to deep tensor representations.
 Finally, several representative methods are empirically evaluated to provide a comparative outlook, followed by a discussion on open challenges and future research directions.

+## Repository Overview

+This repository is organized around two complementary views of transform-based tensor representation:

+- **Transform design**: from fixed linear transforms to nonlinear, group-tube, functional, and spatially irregular transforms.
+- **Transformed low-rank characterization**: from shallow matrix/tensor factorizations to multi-directional, higher-order, and learning-oriented extensions.
+- **Applications and datasets**: representative recovery tasks used in the review, including multispectral image completion, slice-missing traffic data imputation, and spatially irregular spatial transcriptomics data imputation.

-## 📖 Transform Design
+## Transform Design

 ### Linear Transform-Based Tensor Representation